X

 • Limited collaboration compared to cloud-based tools

-The Magic Move feature stands out as one of Keynote's best tools.
+The Magic Move feature stands out.
 It lets you create smooth transitions between slides by moving objects from one position to another.
-This works great for showing process flows or explaining how things connect.
+Great for showing process flows or how things connect.

-You can start working on a presentation on your Mac, then switch to your iPad to add finishing touches.
-Everything syncs through iCloud, making it easy to present from any Apple device.
+You can start work on a Mac, then switch to your iPad to add finishing touches.
+Everything syncs through iCloud.

-While Keynote lets you export presentations to PowerPoint format, some special effects and animations might not transfer perfectly.
-This can be frustrating if you often work with Windows users or need to share editable files.
+While Keynote exports to PowerPoint format, some special effects and animations don't transfer perfectly.
+Frustrating if you regularly work with Windows users.

 Keynote vs PowerPoint